 After his Hall of Fame induction, Grant Hill signed a lifetime endorsement deal with Fila.
 It was sort of a ‘welcome back to the family’ type of moment, as Hill was with Fila when he entered the league in ’94.
 A young kid from Duke, going with an Italian brand over the likes of Nike or Adidas, caught the basketball world by surprise.
 But what happened next became an even bigger one.

 Hill became the fourth NBA rookie ever with a signature shoe.
 Not only that, but his debut GH1 sold more than $1.5 million pairs during his rookie year.
 Let me put that into perspective; the only debut signature shoe that sold more was Air Jordan 1 precisely ten years before Hill’s first sneakers were launched.
-GH 1 were the main reason company’s market share doubled, as Fila became a well-known brand in a basketball world.
+GH 1 was the leading reason company’s market share doubled, as Fila became a well-known brand in the basketball world.

 Their success continued with the launch of GH 2, as Fila became the second biggest shoe company in the U.S., leaving both Reebok and Adidas behind.
 Hill was viewed as the next big thing in the league.
 Fila recognized it, and luckily for both – the whole NBA world recognized it.
 That’s why the Italian-based company was happy to offer Hill a new deal worth $80 million over seven years, at the time the biggest shoe-deal extension.

 Some are speculating about Hill going with Fila contributing to his injuries.
-Because let’s face it, they didn’t have Nike’s resources nor expertise.
-Charles Barkley was among those, as he publicly criticized the quality of their shoes after Hill was sidelined for the ’01 season with ankle injuries.
+Because, let’s face it, they didn’t have Nike’s resources nor expertise.
+Charles Barkley was among those who publicly criticized the quality of their shoes after Hill was sidelined for the ’01 season with ankle injuries.

 “When you’re wearing cheap shoes, and you don’t wear Nike, it’s going to happen.
 They gave him all that money to wear those cheap Filas.”Charles Barkley